michaelalang/cephalocon/README.md

 ![image](screenshots/global_rgw_access.gif)

-#### hostname-style Bucket resolution
+## Current Limitations of Hostname Bucket Resolution

+Currently, hostname bucket resolution in RGW deployments requires manual configuration of used names and their assignment to corresponding clusters.
+This approach has limitations, including:

+* **No support for regex-based routing**: Manual configuration makes it difficult to implement regex-based routing, which can lead to scalability issues.
+* **Limited flexibility**: The current approach can become cumbersome to manage, especially in large-scale deployments.
+Ongoing Investigation

-Currently, hostname bucket resolution requires manual configuration of used names and their assignment to corresponding clusters.
-This means that regex-based routing is not feasible in this scenario, which can lead to limitations in managing and scaling your RGW deployments.
-I am actively investigating ways to mitigate these limitations and provide a more flexible and scalable solution for hostname resolution.
+I am actively exploring ways to mitigate these limitations and provide a more flexible and scalable solution for hostname resolution.
+The goal is to enable more efficient and automated management of RGW deployments, and to improve overall scalability.

 ### Global Rate limiting spawning all included Zone/Regions/Authorities